AshiVered/Jtech-App/ReadMe.md

 WebView-based applications often do not function properly on these devices, so this app uses **GeckoView** as its web rendering engine.

 This application is **whitelist-based**: it only allows access to pre-approved websites.
-The whitelist is managed remotely and can be updated over-the-air (OTA).
+The whitelist is managed remotely and can be updated over-the-air.

 The URL for the JSON file that contains the domain whitelist can be found in
 `MainActivity.java`, line 38.